Expansion for the critical point of site percolation: the first three terms: Preliminaries

 are sufficient for the statement to extend to $p_c$.
-While the former bound is part of Proposition~\ref{thm:prelim:convergence_of_LE}, the latter follows from the infra-red bound~\eqref{eq:prelim:nfrared} by observing that $|\fconnf(k)| \leq 1$.
+While the former bound is a direct consequence of Proposition~\ref{thm:prelim:convergence_of_LE}, the latter bound (for $k\neq 0$) follows from the infra-red bound~\eqref{eq:prelim:nfrared} and $|\fconnf(k)| \leq 1$.
 The bound for $k=0$ follows from the continuity of the Fourier transform.